bincrafters/bincrafters.github.io/_posts/2017-10-10-Bincrafters-Conan-Center.md

 ## Summary

 Over time, Conan Center will feature many great packages for C and C++ libraries, enabling users to leverage dependencies exclusively from that one repository.
-The Bincrafters repository aims to support that initiative by contributing as many packages to it as we can, and by using our packages and providing feedback, developers can play a vital role in the success of this effort.
+The Bincrafters repository aims to support that initiative by contributing as many packages to it as we can.
+If you wish to help, the easiest way is to try using our packages in your projects, and providing feedback on github.
+If you want to do more, reach out to us via email or on the C++ community slack channel in #conan.